jesse-ai/docs/docs/strategies/events.md

 Jesse raises certain events that you can hook into if it makes sense in your strategy.
 Notice that they all start with `on_`.

 ## on_cancel
-This function is called after all active orders have been cancelled.
+This function is called after all active orders have been canceled.
 An example usage would be if you are using a custom value that needs to be cleared after each completed trade.

 ## on\_open\_position
 This function is called right after an open-position order is executed.
 You may use `self.position` to access the current position's object.